-I am a Research Fellow working with Prof. Wilfrid Kendall.
-We are exploring the use of Dirichet forms to address optimal scaling and other theoretical questions about Markov chain Monte Carlo methods.
-From April 2017 until September 2018 I was a postdoctoral research assistant at Queen Mary University of London with Prof. John Moriarty, working on simulation of rare events and other applications of MCMC methods to energy related problems.
-I did my PhD (2013-2017) at Imperial College London with Prof. Aleksandar Mijatović on the topic of variance reduction using control variates obtained by approximately solving the Poisson equation.
+I am a Research Fellow working with Theo Damoulas and Adam Johansen on the development of robust and scalable MCMC methods.
+Before that I was a research fellow (at Warwick) with Wilfrid Kendall exploring the use of Dirichet forms to investigate theoretical properties (particularly optimal scaling) of MCMC methods.
+From April 2017 until September 2018 I was a postdoctoral research assistant at Queen Mary University of London with John Moriarty, working on simulation of rare events and other applications of MCMC methods to energy related problems.
+I did my PhD (2013-2017) at Imperial College London with Alex Mijatović on the topic of variance reduction using control variates obtained by approximately solving the Poisson equation.
+My main research interest focuses on methodological and theoretic aspects of computational statistical algorithms.

 Mathematical Sciences Building